 - 1. There will be an increase in the number of medical facilities, doctor's offices, clinics and hospitals that improve physical and communication access for persons with disabilities. - 2.
-FLIC will improve access to health care for women with disabilities in Tompkins County.

-- 1. FLIC will increase Americans with Disabilities Act (ADA) compliance in the business community. - 2.
-At least one accessible taxi will be available in Tompkins County.
+FLIC will improve access to health care for women with disabilities in Tompkins County. - D. Commerce Advocacy - 1.
+FLIC will increase Americans with Disabilities Act (ADA) compliance in the business community. - 2.
+There will be an increase transportation options for people with disabilities in Tompkins County.

-1. There will be an increase in integrated recreational opportunities for people with disabilities.

-2. FLIC will increase equal access to the performing arts in Tompkins County, including access to temporary events such as festivals.

-- 1. Continue to make sure that polling places are truly accessible to all people with disabilities and that poll workers are trained in assisting people with disabilities. - 2.
+- 1. There will be an increase in integrated recreational opportunities for people with disabilities. - 2.
+FLIC will increase equal access to the performing arts in Tompkins County, including access to temporary events such as festivals. - F. Citizenship Advocacy - 1.
+Continue to make sure that polling places are truly accessible to all people with disabilities and that poll workers are trained in assisting people with disabilities. - 2.
 FLIC will ensure that political candidates and/or current political leaders will adopt policies that ensure that meetings and rallies are held in accessible locations. - 3.
 FLIC will increase the number of consumers/staff that serve on community boards and tasks forces that previously have not had representation from the disability community.